jonathan-laurent/AlphaZero.jl/docs/src/tutorial/connect_four.md

 ```

 Instead of using `scripts/alphazero.jl`, one can also run the
-following into the Julia REPL:
+following using the Julia REPL:

 ```julia
 ENV["CUARRAYS_MEMORY_POOL"] = "split"